 If you're only home for a few days and you don't see your family often, it can be tempting to try to spend every spare minute with them to really soak it all in.
 But DeGeare says there's nothing wrong with going for a quick walk or scheduling a time to chill alone.
 If you feel guilty, remind yourself that taking time away from your family is actually the most loving thing you can do for them, because it makes the time you are spending with them better.

 "A lot of times, especially around holidays, people get stuck in the house and then they get caught up in childhood cycles," DeGeare explains.
 "So do whatever you can to step out of that normal cycle you get stuck in when you go home."
 That means regularly stepping away to re-ground yourself.
 I'm even a fan of the extra-long bathroom break in really dire moments.

 Forgive yourself for losing your cool.

-In a year as tumultuous as 2020, a triggering subject is bound to come up during your holiday gathering.
+Triggering subjects are bound to come up during your holiday gathering, and you know what kind of conversations may pop up during dessert better than anyone.
 Go in with the intention to just have a good time, which might mean letting your family's rude comments slide.
 "Having a screaming match with someone about why they shouldn't have voted for Trump isn't going to do anything," DeGeare says.
 "No one's changing their vote, and it's not going to change their opinion on these topics that are really important."
 Getting worked up about it will get you nowhere — but still, if it happens, let yourself off the hook if you lose your cool.
-2020 has been stressful, and holiday stress on top of that isn't an ideal combination for anyone.
+Life is often stressful, and holiday stress on top of that isn't an ideal combination for anyone.

 But, she says that if you know that at some point there's a chance you're going to have a conversation about current events, think about what the message is you really want to get across and practice that in advance.
 "Having a plan in terms of how you'd like to respond to these kinds of things really can give you a leg up on the situation," she says.